tableau/webhooks-docs/README.md

 ### API Version

-All REST API endpoints for webhooks developer preview are under the 3.6 API version.
+All REST API endpoints for the initial release of webhooks are under the 3.6 API version.
 The base URL for this API version is: `https://{{server}}/api/3.6/`.

 ### Authentication